-In partnership with the Department of Jobs, Precincts and Regions Improve and streamline regulatory processes (e.g. Better Approvals overcome regulatory barriers, improve the efficiency of planning permits and support investment.
+In partnership with the Department of Jobs, Precincts and Regions Improve and streamline regulatory processes (e.g. Better Approvals Process) to help businesses overcome regulatory barriers, improve the efficiency of planning permits and support investment.

-1.2: Facilitate strategic infrastructure investments
+1.2: Facilitate Strategic Infrastructure Investments